Voice marking | Proper marker | no | |

 Voice marking | Synthetic marker | n/a | |

-Voice marking | Analytical marker | n/a | |
+Voice marking | Analytic marker | n/a | |

 Flagging | S-argument flagging | no | Overt NPs are not inflected for the case.
-Grammatical function information is expressed only in the pronominal agreement (Baker et al. 2005:144). |
+Grammatical function information is expressed only in the pronominal agreement (Baker et al. 2005: 144). |

-Flagging | P-oblique flagging | n/a | @The language has only two patterns: incorporation and obligatorily unexpressed P.
+Flagging | P-oblique flagging | n/a | FYI: Only two P-demotion patterns were identified.: incorporation and obligatorily unexpressed P.

-Overt NPs are not inflected for the case; grammatical function information is expressed only in the pronominal agreement (Baker et al. 2005:144).
+FYI: Overt NPs are not inflected for the case; grammatical function information is expressed only in the pronominal agreement (Baker et al. 2005: 144). |

 Flagging | P-oblique unflagging | n/a | |